Anderson-Lab/anderson-lab.github.io/csc_448_2020_fall/schedule.md

 Chapter 1 - Where in the Genome Does DNA Replication Begin?
 (Algorithmic Warmup)
 * <a href="https://www.bioinformaticsalgorithms.org/bioinformatics-chapter-1">Online chapter</a>

+### Assignments
+Introductions on Flipgrid
+* Completed by end of first day of class - https://flipgrid.com/55ae9058

 ## Week 2 (Staring Monday 9/21)
 ### Monday
 * (2:10-3 PM) Tutorial on Jupyter Notebooks, JupyterHub, Git, GitHub, Terminals